Minsk agreements: Breaches of the first Minsk agreement

 After the conclusion of Protocol and Memorandum, a fragile ceasefire was established.
-However, even although the agreement met Russian interests, the fighting has not stopped.
-The Second Battle of Donetsk Airport broke out, and both parties continued to accuse each other of ceasefire violations.
-In late October, DPR prime minister and Minsk Protocol signatory Alexander Zakharchenko said that his forces would retake the territory they had lost to Ukrainian forces during a July 2014 offensive, and that DPR forces would be willing to wage "heavy battles" to do so.
-Subsequently, Zakharchenko said that he had been misquoted, and that he had meant to say that these areas would be taken through "peaceful means".
+However, even although the agreement met Russian interests, the fighting did not stop.
+Both sides continued to accuse each other of ceasefire breaches.
+In late September 2014, the Second Battle of Donetsk Airport broke out as the separatists began an offensive to seize the airport.
+In late October, DPR "prime minister" and Minsk Protocol signatory Alexander Zakharchenko said that his forces would "take back" Mariupol, Kramatorsk and Sloviansk and said that DPR forces would be willing to wage "heavy battles" to do so.
+Soon after, Zakharchenko said that he had been misquoted, and that he had meant these cities would be taken through "peaceful means".

-While campaigning in the lead-up to the 2 November elections held by the DPR and LPR in violation of the Protocol, Zakharchenko said "These are historical times.
-We are creating a new country!
-It's an insane goal".
-OSCE chairman Didier Burkhalter confirmed that the elections ran "counter to the letter and spirit of the Minsk Protocol", and said that they would "further complicate its implementation".
+On 16 September 2014, Ukraine's parliament passed a law that would grant limited self-rule to the rebel-held territory, amnesty for combatants, and scheduled elections there for 7 December.